 - Stir in the ginger garlic paste, turmeric and red chilli powder.
 Stir the spices on medium heat and as soon as you get a whiff of the spicy aroma add the tomatoes and green chillies.

-- Now transfer the chicken yakhni (curry) to a roaster.
-Preheat the oven to 350ºF.
-Boil the soaked basmati rice till it is half (50%) cooked.
+- Boil the soaked basmati rice till it is 70% cooked.
 The grains should be soft outside but still brittle inside.

-With the help of a flat rounded spatula gently turn over and mix the biryani from the bottom to the top little by little taking care not to break the chicken pieces.
-And as you mix, keep transferring the biryani to the serving platter a little at a time.
+- With the help of a flat rounded spatula gently turn over and mix the biryani from the bottom to the top little by little, taking care not to break the chicken pieces.
+And as you mix, keep transferring the biryani and the chicken pieces to the serving platter a little at a time.
 Do not mix the biryani all at once as this will not only break the chicken pieces but also the rice grains.
 You have to slowly and gently mix it little by little with lot of patience.

-Serve the hot chicken biryani with onion raita and eggplant chutney.
-Enjoy!
+- Enjoy the chicken biryani with onion raita and eggplant chutney.

-2. Boil the rice in a big pot that can cook 5kg of rice/pasta and which can hold at least 5 litres of water.
+2. Boil the rice in a big pot that can cook 5kgs of rice/pasta and which can hold at least 8 litres of water.
 If you boil 1 kg of rice in a 1 litre pot then the rice would become sticky and mushy.

 3. To test the rice for doneness, take a grain of rice and press it between your index finger and thumb.
 It should leave 3 small brittle grains on your finger.
 If the rice is not done yet then you wouldn't be able to press the rice.
 Therefore it should be just a little soft on the outside but still gritty inside.

-5. Adding saffron milk right at the end brings out the extra flavour.
+5. Adding saffron water or saffron milk right at the end brings out the extra flavour.

 6. I also add a little ghee on top of the rice before steaming it in the roaster at the final stage for added flavour.

-7. Instead of pouring the saffron milk on the biryani,, you can melt butter in the saffron solution, add some of the boiled basmati rice to it and then sprinkle the butter flavoured saffron rice on top.
+7. Alternatively instead of pouring the saffron water on the biryani,, you can melt butter in the saffron solution, add some of the boiled basmati rice to it and then sprinkle the butter flavoured saffron rice on top.
 This also enhances the flavour.

-8. Use preferably plum tomatoes or vine tomatoes as they are not too tangy.
+8. Use preferably ripe vine or plum tomatoes as they are not too tangy.

 9. Choose medium sized freshly slaughtered yellow grain fed chicken.